w3c/cg-council/proposals/cg-process.md

 ### When participation issues arise

-This process adopts the [Guidelines to suspend or remove participants from groups](https://www.w3.org/guide/process/suspension.html) for handling participation issues in Community Groups.
+This process adopts the [W3C Code of Conduct](https://www.w3.org/policies/code-of-conduct/) and [Guidelines to suspend or remove participants from groups](https://www.w3.org/guide/process/suspension.html) for handling participation issues in Community Groups.

 ## Lifecycle of Community Groups